bertdida/twitter-quote-scraper/README.md

 - Python 3.6
 - [Pipenv](https://github.com/pypa/pipenv) installed
 - [Twitter API Keys and Tokens](https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html)
-- Google service account (required only when `google_sheet` command is used) - [this](https://www.fillup.io/post/read-and-write-google-sheets-from-php/) blog outlines how to get one
+- Google service account (required only when the `google_sheet` command is used) - [this](https://www.fillup.io/post/read-and-write-google-sheets-from-php/) blog has simplified outlines on how to get one

 ## Installation